 We are very sorry to hear of the passing of Vic Morris (aged 56), who was a member of Carmarthen Rifle & Pistol Club and a long standing member of the NSRA.

-An obituary notice will appear in 'On Target' in due course, please click below to read the obituary by John Kelman.
+Please click below to read the obituary by John Kelman.

 It is sad to mention that Vic Morris a member of Carmarthen Rifle and Pistol Club, Carmarthen has passed away at the age of 56 in June 2017.